Soledad Miranda

 Vampyros Lesbos

-After this series of Liechtenstein-funded films, Franco wrote and directed three films for West Germany's CCC Filmkunst/Telecine with a cast headlined by "Susann Korda": Vampyros Lesbos, She Killed in Ecstasy, and The Devil Came From Akasava.
+After his series of Liechtenstein-funded films, Franco wrote and directed three films for West Germany's CCC Filmkunst/Telecine with a cast headlined by "Susann Korda": Vampyros Lesbos, She Killed in Ecstasy, and The Devil Came from Akasava.
 These films also share many cast members with each other, including Franco himself.
 The first, Vampyros Lesbos, was filmed in Turkey and is apparently a free interpretation of Bram Stoker's story Dracula's Guest, though it also has many parallels with the original Dracula novel.
 Soledad plays the vampire countess; she has a crazed former victim Agra (compare to Renfield of the original).
-Despite its dark themes, the film is full of playful, decorative inversion; the castle, for example, is a sun-drenched beach house; kites flap about the skies instead of bats; fishnet is everywhere instead of spiderwebs.
+Despite its dark themes, the film is full of playful, decorative inversion; the castle, for example, is a sun-drenched beach house; kites, instead of bats, flap about the skies; fishnet is everywhere instead of spiderwebs.
 The film is full of imagery and symbolism.
 Franco concocted the title because it sounded good and invoked the idea of vampires and lesbians without being so blatant.
 He also liked the way it looked.
 Tim Lucas (of Video Watchdog) calls this film "a maelstrom of sexual longing."
 Soledad is fantastic: very low-key, yet totally captivating all the same.
 Franco's direction involves crazy zoom shots and a funky pop-art style.
 Some of the movie's most dazzling footage, which is censored from the Spanish version, is the two extended fetish-filled stripteases performed at a nightclub where Soledad methodically removes her lingerie and puts it onto a mannequin (who actually is a woman who then comes to life).
 There are several versions of this film: the uncut German version subtitled Die Erbin des Dracula (The Heiress of Dracula); an unavailable, yet presumably equally-bold French version known as Sexualité spéciale; and a heavily-edited and squeaky-clean Spanish version called Las vampiras (The Vampire Women), whose dialogue was heavily reworked to reflect the social values of the local regime.
 (For instance, when the psychiatrist tells Linda in the original version that she needs to find a better lover, in the Spanish version he says she needs to devote herself to her husband!)
 Gone are the sexy stripteases, but it does include dance footage not found in the German version, showing Soledad twirling a chain, smiling, and chewing gum.
-The Spanish version, which also has a somewhat different score, credits Soledad Miranda as its star, and it was not issued theatrically until two years after her death.
+The Spanish version, which also has a somewhat different score, credits Soledad Miranda (not Susann Korda) as its star, and it was not issued theatrically until two years after her death.
 According to IMDB, the film premiered in West Germany in July 1971.
 Despite its European success, Vampyros Lesbos never received distribution in the United States.
 The psychedelic music used throughout the movie was written by Manfred Hübler and Siegfried Schwab.
 They also composed the music for the other two films in this trilogy; the soundtracks for all three were released in 1999 as Vampyros Lesbos: Sexadelic Dance Party and became a smash hit at dance clubs around the world, bringing attention to the film.
-One of the tracks was even used in Quentin Tarantino's film Jackie Brown.
+One of the tracks was even used in Quentin Tarantino's film Jackie Brown and shown on MTV.

 Soledad fans should see it because: This is THE Soledad Miranda movie.
 This is the film she’s most famous for today and which cemented her status as a cult star.
 It’s her living legacy.
 Not only that, but it's a great story, one of Jess Franco's true masterpieces, and has the grooviest soundtrack in the world... not to mention Soledad's stripteases and Franco's appearance in a twisted subplot.